 Summed up by one of carers, when interviewed by our Regulator, The Care Quality Commission; ‘I love my job’.

 John and his wife, Annabella, changed career paths in May 2012 and bought into 1st Homecare Solutions with a view to providing high quality, compassionate care in the Leighton Buzzard and Aylesbury area.
 In 2016 Civicare Oxford was purchased which changed its name to 1st Homecare (Oxford) Ltd in October 2016. ...
 Read more He has a Finance and Operations background having worked for a variety of companies in London, Johannesburg and Madrid.
 John and Annabella live near Aylesbury with their two young children.
 Read less

 Annabella qualified as a solicitor in 1996 and has worked in London as an employment lawyer at an international law firm and in London and Moscow as an in-house lawyer with a major oil company.
 Her current responsibilities include Training, Compliance and HR.

-Emma has worked for 1st Homecare since its inception in 2010 and has worked both as a carer and also as our care co-ordinator.
+Emma has worked for 1st Homecare since it was set up in 2010.
+She has worked both as a carer and also as our care co-ordinator.
 She is now Finance Manager covering both offices, with responsibility for bookkeeping and payroll.